 Few classical music enthusiasts are aware of the contributions of an African-French composer, Joseph Boulogne, also known as Le Chevalier de Saint-Georges.
 Preceding Mozart by 11 years, Saint-Georges composed four operas and many mid-18th century works on par with or exceeding his contemporaries.
 His compositions are known around the world but garner little notice in the United States.

-In recognition of black classical composers, the Charleston Symphony Orchestra Spiritual Ensemble is pleased to host a history-making event that will showcase masterworks by acclaimed composers such as William Grant Still and George Walker, who received the Pulitzer Prize for music in 1996.
+In recognition of black classical composers and classically trained musicians, the Charleston Symphony Orchestra Spiritual Ensemble is pleased to host a history-making event that will once again showcase masterworks by acclaimed black composers and showcase the contributions of black female composers.

 For years, black classically trained voice professionals have made enormous strides beginning with Marian Anderson’s groundbreaking 1955 debut at the Metropolitan Opera.
 Leontyne Price, Jessye Norman, Kathleen Battle, Denyce Graves and many others have followed, showcasing the “colour” of voice.
 On the orchestral stage, however, the prevalence of black classically trained instrumentalists in America lags behind their vocal counterparts.